Skip Navigation or Skip to Content

 Experience a low impact exercise that can become a lifelong approach to improving and maintaining balance, coordination, and flexibility.
 Tai chi incorporates slow, gentle movements that promote concentration and mindfulness.
 It also builds a sense of community and belonging as participants perform the movements together.
 Upon completion, enjoy tai chi's physical and mental benefits at a basic level.
 This course is intended for individuals new to tai chi (i.e., true beginners).
 Students will learn the fundamentals of tai chi through the Yang style 10-movement form.
 This class is appropriate for individuals capable of standing without a need for assistance.

-• The Atlanta Campaign: January - November 1864 | On Campus | NEW!
+• The Atlanta Campaign: January - November 1864 | On Campus |

 • Fee: $40.00